kubestellar/kubestellar/QUICKSTART.md

 kind create cluster --name florin --config  kubestellar/examples/florin-config.yaml
 ```

-Note: if you already have a cluster named 'florin' from a previous installation of KubeStellar, please delete the florin cluster ('kind cluster delete florin') and create it using the instruction above.
+Note: if you already have a cluster named 'florin' from a previous exercise of KubeStellar, please delete the florin cluster ('kind cluster delete florin') and create it using the instruction above.

 Create the second edge cluster: